 “Jon, I see your games are still not put away as I asked you to do.
 It is really bothering me that I can’t count on you to take care of your things and I can’t stand seeing the family room be such a mess.
 We need to come up with a plan for you to put your things away.
 Until we can agree upon a plan, there are no electronics for you.”

-Clues that you are using the Assertive style of parenting include:
+Clues that you are Using the Assertive style

 - Persisting until your requests are followed

 - Listening to your child’s point of view